THE CALIFORNIA COAST

 • Best and most famous views:

-• Tunnel View - nice spot to see El Capitan and Bridalveil Fall rising from Yosemite Valley, with Half Dome in the background, located on the east end of Wawona Tunnel along Wawona Road (Hwy 41).
+• Tunnel View - nice spot to see El Capitan and Bridalveil Fall rising from Yosemite Valley, with Half Dome in the background, located just outside the exit of Wawona Tunnel along Wawona Road (Hwy 41).

 • Valley View -located along one-way Northside Drive.
 This vista is located just after a view of Bridalveil Fall but immediately before Pohono Bridge.